First measurement of massive virtual photon emission from N* baryon resonances

-{\textbf {\textit {Invariant masses.}}} For \mee\ larger than the \piz\ mass, a cut on the \epem\ missing mass $M_{miss}=\sqrt{(P_{in}-P_{out})^2}$, where $P_{in}=p_{\pi}+p_{p}$ and $P_{out}=p_{e^+}+p_{e^-}$, can be used to select the exclusive \pimptonee\ process (Fig.~\ref{fig:MM}). $P_{in}$ is calculated for a fixed pion momentum of 0.685 \gevc\ incident on a free proton at rest.
-The normalized distributions measured for the \chdeux\ (Fig.~\ref{fig:MM}a) and C (Fig.~\ref{fig:MM}b) targets have been subtracted to determine the distribution for \pimp\ interactions (Fig.~\ref{fig:MM}c).
-The three distributions show two similar structures, which are well reproduced by the simulations: a peak around the neutron mass, which can be attributed to the exclusive \pimptonee\ reaction, either on a free proton or a bound proton in the carbon nuclei and a broader structure, primarily due to the $\eta$ Dalitz decay.
-The width of the neutron peak obtained for the free \pimptonee\ reaction is mainly due to the detector resolution, with only a minor impact of the pion beam momentum spread, while, for the carbon target, it mainly results from the nucleon momentum distributions.
-For the \pimp\ reaction, the simulated yields directly result from measured cross section inputs, while the good description of the peak around the neutron mass confirms the consistency of the treatment of the \pimptonee\ process in the simulation, where the effective eTFF model was used.
-The ratio of measured yields on \chdeux\ and carbon targets is used to extract a cross section ratio $\sigma_C/\sigma_p = 2.9 \pm 0.5$ (see Sec.~S2 and Sec.~S4 of \cite{Supp} for details) which is applied in the simulation.
-In the quasi-free scenario, this ratio can be interpreted as the number of participant protons Z$_{\rm{eff}}$ in the carbon target and the result is in good agreement with the $A^{2/3}$ dependence observed in previous measurements of total reaction cross sections \cite{Allardyce73}, considering \epem\ production on the neutron as strongly suppressed at this energy.
-The second structure is well described by the simulation of the $\eta$ Dalitz decay, although contributions from the Bremsstrahlung process, of the type \pim $N \to \pi N $\epem, might be responsible for the missing yield above $ M_{\rm{miss}} = m_n + m_\pi$.
-Due to the low statistics recorded on the carbon target (Fig.~\ref{fig:MM}b), the precision obtained separately for \pimp\ and \pimC\ interactions is limited and does not allow for a study of the corresponding distributions as a function of invariant mass or angles.
-Therefore, the focus of this analysis is on the polyethylene target measurements.
-The exclusive quasi-free \pimptonee\ channel is selected by applying a missing mass selection ($900 <$ \mmiss $ < 1030$ \gevcc ).
-As shown in Fig.~\ref{fig:Minv}a, the \piz\ Dalitz decay is not fully suppressed by this missing mass cut.
-It is however well described by the simulation, which is therefore used to subtract its contribution.
-The further analysis is based on 1280 \epem\ pairs with \mee $>$ 100 \mevcc, which remain after this subtraction.
-Acceptance correction factors were deduced in each 20 \mevcc\ wide invariant mass bin, using the simulation with the eTFF model.
-The average correction amounts to 5.9 with a smooth invariant mass dependence.
-Due to the model dependence of this correction, the corrected yields are affected by a systematic error of 5$\%$.
-According to the simulation, the yields are reduced by about 20$\%$, due to the missing mass cut, which is not corrected for.
-To calculate cross sections for the quasi-free reaction \pimptonee , the number of effective protons (Z$_{\rm{eff}}$+2) contributing to the \pim + \chdeux\ reaction has been taken into account.
+{\textbf {\textit {Exclusive quasi-free channel selection.}}} For \mee\ larger than the \piz\ mass, the selection of the quasi-free \pimptonee\ channel is based on the missing mass $M_{\mathrm{miss}}=\sqrt{(P_{\mathrm{in}}-P_{\mathrm{e}^+\mathrm{e}^-})^2}$, determined by the four momenta $P_{\mathrm{in}}$ and $P_{\mathrm{e}^+\mathrm{e}^-}$ of the initial \pim p and final \epem\ systems, respectively. $P_{\mathrm{in}}$ is calculated using a fixed pion momentum of 0.685 \gevc\ and assuming a free target proton at rest.
+The cross sections integrated over the HADES acceptance (denoted by $\bar{\sigma}$ throughout this letter) for the C target (Fig.~\ref{fig:MM}b) have been subtracted from that of the \chdeux\ (Fig.~\ref{fig:MM}a) to determine the distribution for \pimp\ interactions (Fig.~\ref{fig:MM}c).
+The three distributions show two similar structures, which are well reproduced by the simulations: a peak around the neutron mass, which can be attributed to the exclusive \pimptonee\ reaction, either on a free proton or a bound proton in the carbon nuclei and a broader structure, primarily due to the $\eta$ Dalitz decay, as validated in \cite{GallmeisterPhysRevC.106.064910}.
+The width of the neutron peak obtained for the free \pimptonee\ reaction is mainly due to the detector resolution, with only a minor impact of the pion beam momentum spread, while, for the carbon target, it mainly results from the Fermi motion of the nucleon in the carbon nucleus.
+It can also be observed that the eTFF model, which is used here to describe the \pimptonee\ process, provides a good description of the yields.
+The second structure is well reproduced by the simulation of the $\eta$ Dalitz decay, although contributions from the Bremsstrahlung process, of the type \pim N $\to \pi $N \epem, might be responsible for the missing yield at $ M_{\rm{miss}} > M_N + m_\pi$.
+These results are fully consistent with the analysis of the inclusive \epem\ production \cite{jointPRC}.
+Due to the low statistics recorded on the carbon target (Fig.~\ref{fig:MM}b), the precision obtained separately for \pimp\ and \pimC\ interactions is limited and does not allow for an accurate study of the corresponding distributions as a function of invariant mass or angles.
+One should stress, however, that the very good description of the neutron peak in the \pimC\ case justifies the assumption about the quasi-free character of the reaction.
+Therefore, the focus of this analysis is on the polyethylene target measurements, applying the missing mass selection $900$ \mevcc $ <$ \mmiss $ < 1030 $~\mevcc\ to enhance the exclusive quasi-free \pimptonee\ channel.